frontiertower/towerbot/README.md

   _Example:_ `/help we need more toilet paper on the 9th floor`
 - `/connect <interest>` — Find people, projects, or resources related to a topic.
   _Example:_ `/connect who can help me learn more about biotech?`
+- `/start` — Get an introduction message with bot capabilities

+**Available Tools:**
+- **Tower Information:** Access building details, amenities, and floor plans
+- **Calendar Events:** Get upcoming events from the community calendar
+- **Community Search:** Find connections and relationships in the community graph
+- **Memory Management:** Persistent conversation memory for better context

+**Message Processing:**
+- All group messages are processed for entity extraction and graph building
+- Reply-based command continuation for complex queries
+- Private message validation (members only)

 If you use a command without context, TowerBot will prompt you for more information with an example.